 - The noun γεωργιον (georgion), meaning a farm, or a big industrious enterprise that provided food, employment and general welfare for a great many people (1 Corinthians 3:9 only, where Paul uses it to describe what believers are to God).
 Obviously, a school of thought that investigates all things and harvest creation for useable information is precisely similar to a farm.

-- Together with the preposition επι (epi), meaning on or upon: the adjective επιγειος (epigeios), meaning earthly or terrestrial (Philippians 2:10, 1 Corinthians 15:40, James 3:15), the opposite of επουρανιος (epouranios), meaning heavenly.
+- Together with the preposition επι (epi), meaning on or upon: the adjective επιγειος (epigeios), meaning earthly or terrestrial, the opposite of επουρανιος (epouranios), meaning heavenly.
 Note that these two words denote points of origin, and not essential characters, because the two approach all over the Bible and ultimately meet in Christ (Hebrews 8:5).
 Something earthly is something that's growing.
 Something heavenly is something that causes to grow and which provides a template to aim to grow into.
 This adjective occurs 7 times; see full concordance.